satnetuser001/laravel-development-in-docker/README.md

 ```bash
 docker build --tag image-name:latest --file ./build-app/stand-alone.Dockerfile .
 ```
-Note: make sure the database files, such as SQLite, are located within the application.
+Note: make sure that the database files, such as SQLite, are located within the application in "laravel-development" directory.
 Note: an image built on "stand-alone.Dockerfile" will have only SQLite DBMS, so you need to add the required DBMS to "stand-alone.Dockerfile" if needed.

 #### Other

 Recreate the Laravel application using the existing composer container.
 !Warning!
 All data in "laravel-development" directory will be deleted and replaced with the new Laravel application!
 ```bash
 docker container start composer
 ```

-Restart php-fpm container after replacing index.php file.
+Restart php-fpm container after replacing "laravel-development/public/index.php" file.
 ```bash
 docker restart php-fpm
 ```

-CUID=$(id -u) CGID=$(id -g) - setting in the image the name ID and group ID of the current user of the host system to set the correct owner for the application files:
+CUID=$(id -u) CGID=$(id -g) - setting in the images the name ID and group ID of the current user of the host system to set the correct owner for the application files.

-The composer image is not used because it doesn't work correctly with my internet provider.
+The composer image is not used because for some reason it doesn't work correctly with my internet provider.